 Operation of automotive electrical systems such as lighting, power window, power seat, defogger, and other electrical accessories.
 Use of wiring diagrams, component location, and troubleshooting techniques.
-Prerequisite: AT 100 or concurrent enrollment.
+Prerequisite: completed or be concurrently enrolled in CSS 100 and AT 100 or 107.

-AT 203 Electronic and Engine Control Systems (9)
+AT 203 Fuel and Emission Systems